 For the holiday, the (on-screen) creative team behind the in-universe variety program “The Alan Brady Show” take on the roles of the main cast, participating in a musical revue packed with songs and comedic sketches.
 It’d make for an odd introduction to the show for a newbie, but watched in the context of the show’s full run, it rates as one of the most enjoyable and unusual Christmas episodes of the era: an absolute blast.

-36. THE BEVERLY HILLBILLIES – Christmas At The Clampetts
+36. The Beverly Hillbillies – Christmas At The Clampetts

-USA/Season 2/1963Aired on CBSdirected by Richard Whorf, written by Paul Henning & Mark Tuttle
+directed by Richard Whorf, written by Paul Henning & Mark Tuttle

 CBS’ “rural comedies” – The Beverly Hillbillies, Petticoat Junction, Green Acres, et al – have never really garnered much critical love.
 ‘Purged’ in the earlier 1970s despite strong ratings in a bid to appeal to more affluent demographics, they nonetheless have retained a sizeable fanbase over the ensuing decades.
 The Beverly Hillbillies is the most famous of the bunch, the pre-eminent fish-out-of-water sitcom about the Clampetts, a family who struck it rich with oil on their land and moved to Beverly Hills.